History of Ancient India - the Beginning

 But it didn't last.

-During centuries of economic decline in the Indus Valley Indo-European tribes from the Caspian Sea area arrived.
+During centuries of economic decline in the Indus Valley Indo-Asian tribes from the Caspian Sea area arrived.

-These newcomers later not only dominated India but also changed Indian history in their favour.
+These newcomers later dominated India but changed Indian history in their favor.

 That's the second part of ancient Indian history, which also includes the beginning of Buddhism history.